-(1) not been established prior to closing, CSS staff proceed with paternity establishment by having the parties complete an Acknowledgement of Paternity or through a court order;
+(1) not been established, prior to closing CSS staff proceeds with paternity establishment by having the parties complete an Acknowledgement of Paternity or through a court order;

 (2) been established and there is no child support order, CSS proceeds with case closure and does not establish a zero child support order; or

-(3) been established and there is a support order, CSS modifies the order to zero prior to closing.
+(3) been established and there is a support order, CSS may modify the order to zero prior to closing.

 10. CSS staff follows the Child Support Training Minute: Case Initiation on Resolving Erroneous and Duplicate Referral Information from the Oklahoma Health Care Authority for the process to close the case, update the referral to the appropriate level of child support services, or to remove the referral by indicating child support services were declined.
 CSS staff accesses the Child Support Training Minute on the CSS InfoNet.

 (1) appropriate: when the CP refuses to bring the child in for court-ordered genetic testing, despite multiple notices to do so.
-The case may be closed because genetic testing, when ordered, is an essential next step for establishing parentage, per OAC 340:25-5-114 Instructions to Staff (ITS) # 2, for noncooperation; or
+The case may be closed because genetic testing, when ordered, is an essential next step for establishing parentage, per OAC 340:25-5-114 ITS # 2 for noncooperation; or

 12. When it is determined a case qualifies for closure, CSS terminates the state's Order/Notice to Withhold Income for Child Support (IWO).
 At the applicant's request, CSS initiates a new IWO in the applicant's name at the same time the state's IWO is terminated.